 Put extra money toward paying loans when you can.
 This reduces the interest you will pay, and in the end the total amount you pay will be lower.
-Make sure you tell your loan servicer that extra payments are not to be used for future payments, but should be applied immediately.
+If you do this, make sure you tell your loan servicer that extra payments are not to be used for future payments, but should be applied immediately.